 Then get to know the agile and Scrum frameworks.
 Understand the relationship between the Scrum and SAP Activate methodologies; then explore the agile project organization in SAP S/4HANA implementations.
 Dive deeper into the agile and Scrum learning path by reviewing the delivery approach.

 Get acquainted with the eleven workstreams of the SAP Activate methodology, and learn about the various concepts, roles, and tools associated with each.
-The remaining chapters will help familiarize your with the different transition paths: new implementation, system conversion, and selective data transition.
+The remaining chapters will help familiarize your with the different transition paths: new implementation (greenfield), system conversion (brownfield), and selective data transition.

 Each chapter includes practice questions, answers, and explanations, and the book concludes with two complete practice exams and answers to help you prepare further.